-Up to three video channels can be ganged together for frame-accurate playback.
-They may be used for key and fill material (either stills or clips), or multi-channel playout of presentations, such as synchronized matte backdrops on News Broadcasts, or multi-screen projection.
+Two video channels can be ganged together for frame-accurate playback.
+This may be used for key and fill material (either stills or clips), or multi-channel playout of presentations, such as synchronized matte backdrops on News Broadcasts, or multi-screen projection.